graphsense/graphsense-tagpack-tool/README_tagpacks.md

 TagPacks make use of the [INTERPOL Dark Web and Virtual Assets Taxonomy][dw-va] ([read on below](#using-concepts-from-public-taxonomies) for details on taxonomies) and can be validated and ingested into GraphSense using the  GraphSense TagPack Management Tool in this repository.

-An example for a public GraphSense repository containing TagPacks can be found [here] (https://github.com/graphsense/graphsense-tagpacks).
+An example for a public GraphSense repository containing TagPacks can be found [here](https://github.com/graphsense/graphsense-tagpacks).

 ## More about TagPacks